KAM via Standard Fixed Point Theorems: Circular Map as Illustrative Model

-So if $\|f\|_{H^{s+\sigma+\eps}}+|f|_{C^{N_s+1}}$ is sufficiently small (hence the solution $u$ has small $H^s$ norm), a Neumann series argument forces $\mathscr{F}(f,U)=0$. \end{proof} \begin{remark} Schauder's fixed point theorem implies the existence of solution in a non-constructive manner.
-If we require more differentiability of $f$, for example $f\in C^{N_s+2}$ instead of $C^{N_s+1}$, then the remainder $\R_{\PL}\big(f(x+\cdot),u\big)u$ will be continuously differentiable in $u$.
+\begin{remark} Schauder's fixed point theorem implies the existence of solution in a non-constructive manner.
+If we require more differentiability of $f$, for example $f\in C^{N_{s+r}+3}$ instead of $C^{N_{s+r}+2}$, then the remainder $\R_{\PL}\big(f(x+\cdot),u\big)u$ will be continuously differentiable in $u$.
 In fact, we can directly compute (see e.g. \cite{Hormander1990}) the linearization of para-linearization remainder along an increment $v$ as